What is Diabetic Foot?

 - Anti-seizure drugs – gabapentin (Neurontin, grabilase) pregabalin (Lyrica), carbamazepine (Carbatrol, Tegretol).>/li>

-- Antidepressants – tricyclic antidepressant medicines like amitriptyline, desipramine (Norpramin), imipramine (Torfanil) help relieve mild to moderate symptoms but have many side effects like dry mouth, sweating, weight gain, constipation and dizziness.
-Serotonin or nor-epinephrine reuptake inhibitors (SNRIs) like duloxetine may relieve pain with a few side effects like reduced appetite, nausea, sleepiness, dizziness and constipation.
+- Antidepressants – tricyclic antidepressant medicines like amitriptyline, desipramine (Norpramin), imipramine (Tofranil) help relieve mild to moderate symptoms but have many side effects like dry mouth, sweating, weight gain, constipation, and dizziness.
+Serotonin or nor-epinephrine reuptake inhibitors (SNRIs) like duloxetine may relieve pain with a few side effects like reduced appetite, nausea, sleepiness, dizziness, and constipation.

 How can one manage complication and restore function?

 2. Digestive problems – It is due to slow stomach emptying leading to indigestion, belching, nausea vomiting.
-It is treated by eating smaller frequent meals, reducing fibre and fat in diet and taking soups and mashed food.
+It is treated by eating smaller frequent meals, reducing fiber and fat in the diet and taking soups and mashed food.
 Nausea, vomiting, diarrhea, and constipation are treated by drugs.